IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 non-zero payload length does therefore not indicate the presence of payload data.

-For an error message, the payload is always 8 bytes.
+For an error message, the payload is always 8 octets.
 The lower bits of the CAN ID field contain an error class value, with bits specified by the first set of `CAN_ERR_` values in {{Linux-CAN-errors}}.
-The bytes in the payload are:
+The octets in the payload are:

-* first byte - if arbitration was lost, the bit number in the bitstream in which it was lost;
+* first octet - if arbitration was lost, the bit number in the bitstream in which it was lost; otherwise 0.
-  otherwise 0.
-* second byte - the error status of the CAN controller, with bits specified by the `CAN_ERR_CTRL_` bits in {{Linux-CAN-errors}}.
+* second octet - the error status of the CAN controller, with bits specified by the `CAN_ERR_CTRL_` bits in {{Linux-CAN-errors}}.
-* third byte - flags indicating a CAN protocol error type, with bits specified by the `CAN_ERR_PROT_` bits in {{Linux-CAN-errors}}.
+* third octet - flags indicating a CAN protocol error type, with bits specified by the `CAN_ERR_PROT_` bits in {{Linux-CAN-errors}}.
-* fourth byte - flags indicating a CAN protocol error location, with bits specified by the `CAN_ERR_LOC_` bits in {{Linux-CAN-errors}}.
+* fourth octet - flags indicating a CAN protocol error location, with bits specified by the `CAN_ERR_LOC_` bits in {{Linux-CAN-errors}}.
-* fifth byte - the error status of the CAN transceiver, with values specified by the `CAN_ERR_TRX_` values in {{Linux-CAN-errors}}.
+* fifth octet - the error status of the CAN transceiver, with values specified by the `CAN_ERR_TRX_` values in {{Linux-CAN-errors}}.
-* sixth, seventh, and eighth bytes - controller-specific additional information.
+* sixth, seventh, and eighth octets - controller-specific additional information.

 ### CAN XL frames